khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES-PART-2.md

 Unlike languages like C or C++, PHP is a garbage-collected language, meaning it automatically reclaims memory.
 However, certain coding patterns, resource mismanagement, or misconfigured extensions can bypass the garbage collector, leading to memory that remains allocated and unfreed.

 Memory leaks are particularly dangerous in long-running scripts (e.g., workers or Laravel queues) or persistent environments like **PHP-FPM**, where scripts don't reset after each request.

+**Avoid Memory Leaks**

+- Do not leave long-running processes or large data structures in memory unnecessarily.